MilenTecle/random-destination/README.md

     ![Date format](images/readme-images/date-format.PNG)

 3. How many days is the user planning on staying.
-The input needs to be a number, otherwise invalid choice will display.
+The input needs to be a number starting on 1, with a limitation of 90 days.
+Otherwise invalid choice will display.

     ![Number of days](images/readme-images/number-of-days.PNG)

 4. The user can choose a continent from the continents listed.
 If the user type something rather than the contintens listed, invalid continent will display.

 5. A random city and price will be presented based on users choice of continent.
-The data is retrieved from a google spreadsheet connected with API key.
+The data is retrieved from a spreadsheet using Google Sheets API.

     ![Continent choice and random city](images/readme-images/choose-continent.PNG)